Fright Night (comic line): History

-Credits wildly deviated from issue-to-issue and mistakes were frequent, such as issue #22, in which the cover was credited to artist Eric Brant - though Hannibal King's signature clearly adorns the artwork.
-Similarly, "The Dead Remember" was credited to writer Joe Gentile but it was actually written by James Van Hise, and the letterer made several mistakes, including dropping dialogue and adding their own punctuation to Van Hise's script (these errors also carried over to the subsequent 3-D reprint of the issue).

 The main comic ran for 22 issues until July 1990, when NOW was forced to file Chapter 7 bankruptcy, so production of the line was halted and storylines were never tied up.
 After corporate restructuring, the comic label briefly returned and, in 1992 and 1993, four special "annual" 3-D issues were released.
 Three of these were merely 3-D reprints, but the 1993 "Fright Night 3-D Halloween Annual" featured a completed but previously unpublished story titled "Nightmares."

 In 2003, the company relaunched under the moniker Now Comics 3.0, and it was announced that they'd be releasing a Fright Night graphic novel by Caputo and Vokes (presumably this would have been the previously published 2-parter "The Revenge of Evil Ed!," the only story by Caputo & Vokes that wasn't reprinted in 3-D) but the book never came to fruition before the company folded again in 2005.